Types of CP

 Diplegia – two limbs are affected, from di meaning two.
 Although diplegia typically refers to someone whose legs are most involved, the arms may also be affected, but to a lesser degree.

 Hemiplegia – from hemi, meaning half.
+This may also be referred to as unilateral cerebral palsy.
 Often, the arm is more affected than the leg.

 Triplegia – three limbs are affected, from tri meaning three.
 Usually both legs and one arm are affected.
 Some clinicians will refer to this type of clinical picture as diplegia with a hemiplegic overlay.